Hristiyan-Petrov/pixi-snake-game/README.md

 **[➡️ PLAY THE GAME HERE ⬅️](https://snake-game-pixi-react.netlify.app/)**

-## Project Goal

-The primary aim of this project was to gain a deep, practical understanding of how to build a fully-featured game with PixiJS in a modern web environment.
-The focus was not just on the final product, but on the process:
-*   **Declarative Rendering:** Understanding how to use a custom renderer like `@pixi/react` to control a high-performance graphics engine with React's component-based, declarative paradigm.
-*   **Professional Architecture:** Implementing robust software patterns like state machines, lifting state up, and separating concerns to create a maintainable and scalable codebase.
-*   **Animation & "Game Feel":** Exploring various animation techniques, from state-driven logic to imperative "fire-and-forget" effects, to create a "juicy" and satisfying player experience inspired by professional games.
+*(You will replace the placeholder link with your final URL after deployment.)*

+## Gameplay & Features

+The game is a polished and complete retro-arcade experience with several key features:

+*   **Classic Snake Gameplay:** Control the snake with the arrow keys.
+Eat the food to grow longer and increase your score.
+*   **Wraparound World:** There are no walls!
+Navigating off one edge of the screen will cause the snake to appear on the opposite side.
+*   **Increasing Difficulty:** The snake's speed increases with each piece of food eaten, making the game progressively more challenging.
+*   **Scoring & Persistent High Score:** Your score is tracked, and the highest score is automatically saved to your browser's `localStorage`, so you always have a record to beat.
+*   **Pause/Resume:** You can press the `Space` key at any time to pause the game and resume when you're ready.
+*   **Audio Controls:** A mute button allows you to toggle all sounds, and the background music is set to a pleasant, non-intrusive volume.
+*   **Visual 'Juice':** Inspired by professional slot games, the experience is enhanced with satisfying visual feedback:
+    *   A particle burst effect celebrates every successful food capture.
+    *   A flashing "death" animation provides clear feedback on game over.
+    *   The snake's head rotates and has an animated tongue, giving it personality.

-## Key Concepts & Architecture
+## Key Concepts & Techniques Showcased

 This project is built on several key architectural patterns and modern web development techniques:

-#### 1. **Declarative Rendering with `@pixi/react`**
+#### 1. **Declarative Rendering (`@pixi/react`)**
-Instead of manually creating, updating, and destroying PixiJS objects (the imperative approach), this project uses a declarative model.
-We describe the game scene using React components (`<Snake />`, `<Food />`, `<Particle />`).
-When our game state changes, React efficiently determines the minimal set of changes, and `@pixi/react` translates those changes into optimized PixiJS rendering commands.
+Instead of manually commanding the graphics engine, we describe the scene with React components (`<Snake />`, `<Food />`).
+When our game state changes, React and `@pixi/react` efficiently update the PixiJS stage to match.

-#### 2. **Component-Based Architecture**
+#### 2. **Hybrid Rendering (Canvas + DOM)**
-Every entity in the game is a self-contained React component.
-The `Snake` component knows how to render itself based on its segments, and the `Particle` component knows how to animate and destroy itself.
-This makes the code highly organized, reusable, and easy to debug.

-#### 3. **Centralized State Management (`Lifting State Up`)**
-The main `App.jsx` component acts as the "conductor."
-It holds all the critical top-level state, such as the `gameState` (e.g., `READY`, `PLAYING`, `GAME_OVER`), the `score`, and audio settings.
-This state is passed down to child components as props, and child components communicate events back up via callback functions (`onDeath`, `onEatFood`).

-#### 4. **Hybrid Rendering: Canvas for the Game, DOM for the UI**
-This is a core professional technique.
+We use the right tool for the right job:
-*   **PixiJS (Canvas):** Used for what it excels at—rendering thousands of fast-moving objects with high-performance, GPU-accelerated graphics.
+*   **PixiJS (Canvas):** Renders the fast-moving game elements (snake, food, particles) with GPU acceleration.
-*   **React (DOM):** Used for what it's best at—creating a rich, accessible, and easily stylable user interface (the score, menus, and buttons).
-The two are layered using CSS `position` properties.
+*   **React (DOM):** Renders the rich user interface (score, menus, buttons) that overlays the canvas.

-#### 5. **Custom Hooks for Code Reusability**
+#### 3. **Custom Hooks for Clean Architecture**
-As the game logic grew, complex and reusable logic was extracted from the `Game` component into custom hooks:
+Complex logic is extracted into reusable custom hooks to keep our components clean and focused on their primary role.
-*   `useGameLoop`: Encapsulates the core `useTick` logic, managing the game's clock, state updates, and collision detection.
+*   `useGameLoop`: Encapsulates all the core game logic, including the clock, movement, and collision detection.
-*   `useKeyboardControls`: Isolates all keyboard event listeners, cleanly separating the input source from the game logic.
+*   `useKeyboardControls`: Isolates all keyboard event listeners, cleanly separating input from game logic.

-#### 6. **Animation Techniques**
+#### 4. **Advanced Animation Techniques**
-*   **State-Driven Animation:** The snake's movement is declarative.
-We update an array in our state, and the visuals follow.
-*   **"Fire-and-Forget" Animation:** The custom particle system uses a state-driven approach where each `<Particle />` component manages its own lifecycle with `useTick`, animating its position and alpha before calling a callback to remove itself from the state.
-*   **JavaScript-Driven Animation:** The final, robust solution for the snake's tongue uses JavaScript logic (`useTick` and state) to control a `<Graphics />` object, providing frame-perfect control without relying on external assets.
+*   **Interpolation for Smooth Movement:** The snake's visual position is smoothly interpolated between grid cells on every frame, transforming discrete logical jumps into fluid, satisfying motion.
+*   **Custom Particle System:** A "fire-and-forget" particle system was built from scratch using React components.
+Each `<Particle />` self-manages its own animation and lifecycle via the `useTick` hook, providing a dependency-free and robust solution for visual effects.

+#### 5. **Modern Asset Handling with SVG**
+This project demonstrates how to effectively work with SVGs and graphics in a game context.
+*   **Scalable Game Assets:** The snake's head, body, and the game logo are all resolution-independent SVGs, ensuring they look sharp on any screen.
+This is a form of **basic image optimization**, as SVGs are lightweight and high-quality.

 ## Technology Stack